Asmaa3li/DBMS-Bash/README.md

 ![image](https://github.com/Asmaa3li/DBMS-Bash/assets/57088227/a7313d3a-b4a3-44a6-a176-00f36484a2e1)

-### Create table
+### Create Table
+#### Notes:
-    * Enter the number of the fields
+1. Enter the number of fields.
-    * Enter a valid field name.
+2. Enter a valid field name.
-    * Enter a valid field type.
+3. Enter a valid field type.
-    * Field names must not be duplicated.
+4. Field names must not be duplicated.
-    * If you choose a primary key, you will not be prompted to choose another one.
+5. If you choose a primary key, you will not be prompted to choose another one.
 If you do not choose one at all, then the last field will be designated as the default primary key.

 ![image](https://github.com/Asmaa3li/DBMS-Bash/assets/57088227/834ed12a-a4fa-4463-a2f1-032147121b61)